 - 1 tablespoon olive oil

-- about a tablespoon fresh mint leaves, chopped, plus extra for garnishing
+- 1 tablespoon fresh mint leaves chopped, plus extra for garnishing

 - 1 nicely ripe avocado

 - Whizz the peas, olive oil, lemon juice and garlic together in a food processor, then tip into a bowl.
 Stir through the feta cheese and mint.